senagant/cybersource-sdk-dotnet-1/README.md

 .Net SDK for the CyberSource Simple Order API

-##Installation
+##PackageInstallation
-Run the following command in the NuGet Package Manager Console:
+If you want to use sdk from package,Run the following command in the NuGet Package Manager Console:

      PM> Install-Package CyberSource
 ##Requirements